Great Witley

-Great Witley is a village and civil parish (with Hillhampton), in the Malvern Hills District in the northwest of the county of Worcestershire, England.
+Great Witley is a village and civil parish in the Malvern Hills District in the northwest of the county of Worcestershire, England.
 It is situated around ten miles to the north west of the city of Worcester.
+The parish had a population of 743 in 2021.

+The civil parish shares a group parish council with Hillhampton, known as the Great Witley and Hillhampton Parish Council.

 History

+The name Witley derives from the Old English wihtlēah meaning 'wood/clearing in a bend'.

 There has been a settlement in the area since before the Norman Conquest.

 Great Witley was in the lower division of Doddingtree Hundred.

 Following the Poor Law Amendment Act 1834 Great Witley Parish ceased to be responsible for maintaining the poor in its parish.
 This responsibility was transferred to Martley Poor Law Union.